Here you can read about our former mentors who are not taking part in ISEC this coming summer. Biographies of our current mentors can be found here.

 Paula is very passionate about nature, mountains, and, in general terms, the world!
 She loves climbing and during summer she spends long periods of time hiking, climbing and exploring the Alps.
 In addition to spending time in the outdoors, Paula has a deep appreciation for music.
 She has been playing violin at the conservatory for almost 9 years and her musical talent also extends to her singing voice.
 She was a part of Valencia University’s chorus for two years and still enjoys singing with a group whenever there is a guitar around.

-Paula was involved in the early developmental stages of ISEC and is now returning to the team as a mentor.
+Paula was involved in the early developmental stages of ISEC and was a mentor at Online ISEC 2020.

 Vlad was born in Brasov, in the heart of Transylvania, where he fell in love with mountains and nature as a whole.
 At the age of seven he moved to a small rural village in Moldova, where he had a peaceful childhood with hiking, football matches and horse-riding filling his days before moving to Italy at the age of 10.
 After short residences in various Italian cities, he finally moved to Genoa at the age of 13, where he has been living ever since.